ThunderFly-aerospace/docs/avionics/TFRPM01/index.md

 ### I²C Address Configuration

 By default, the TFRPM01 sensor is manufactured with a 0x50 I²C address.
 This address is possible to change to 0x51 by altering the JP1 solder junction.
 The junction connection to GND needs to be cut with a knife and then soldered to the opposite side of Vcc.
+Then the PX4 driver could be started on an alternative I2C address by

+    pcf8583 start -X -b <bus number> -a 0x51

 The default configuration of the junction corresponds to the following picture, where the center pin is connected to GND by a copper trace.